 Prior to founding Thinkso, Brett spent eight years at the international design consultancy Pentagram, where he was elected associate partner in 2003.
 There, he worked on high-profile visual identities for a variety of clients, including the March of Dimes, the New York Jets football club, and United Airlines.

-Brett’s work has been widely acclaimed in Communication Arts, Print, ID, Wired, Metropolis, and The New York Times.
-His work is included in the permanent collection of SF MoMA and has garnered an array of awards.
-He has been recognized by the American Institute of Graphic Arts, the Society for Environmental Graphic Design, the New York Art Directors Club, Black Book AR100, REBRAND 100, and has twice been nominated for a British Design and Art Direction Award.
+Brett’s work is included in the permanent collection of SF MoMA and has been widely acclaimed in Communication Arts, Print, Wired, Metropolis, and The New York Times.
+His work has received awards from the American Institute of Graphic Arts, the New York Art Directors Club, REBRAND 100, and the Financial Communications Society.
+Brett has also twice been nominated for a British Design and Art Direction Award.

 Brett earned a BFA in graphic design from Brigham Young University.
 He and his wife have two grown daughters, two pit bull rescues, and 13 chickens — most of whom reside at their home in southwest Vermont.